catswe/KANditioned/README.md

 ---

 #### **spline_width** (`float`, default = `4.0`)
-Domain the spline control points are uniformly defined on: `[-spline_width/ 2, spline_width / 2]`.
+Domain the spline control points are uniformly defined on: `[-spline_width / 2, spline_width / 2]`.
 Outside the domain, the spline will linearly extrapolate.

 ---